 Now, let’s look at an easy way to limit the number of tweets in a WordPress widget, so everyone can comfortably navigate your site.

 Limit Tweets in WordPress Widgets (Easy Way)

-Besides being able to showcase your best tweets, Custom Twitter Feeds lets you easily limit the number of Tweets displayed in a Twitter widget with a few clicks.
-This means you won’t have to edit the widget’s code manually.
-Just choose how many tweets you want to show, click Save and you’re done.
+Besides being able to showcase your best tweets, Twitter Feed Pro lets you easily limit the number of Tweets displayed in a Twitter widget with a few clicks.

 More importantly, Smash Balloon has an excellent customer support team to hold your hand through the process.
 No question is too small.
 So creating a Twitter feed with a limited number of tweets will take no time at all.

 Then follow the instructions below to install the plugin and limit the number of tweets in your Twitter widget.